This page and its subpages are maintained exclusively by the officers of the St. Louis Park Running Club.

 The individual winner of the race scores one point for their team.
 The runner-up will score two points, three points for third place, and so on.
 When the top five runners for each team have been scored, they will receive a team score.
 The team with the lowest number of points is declared the winner.
 If there is a tie, the sixth runner from each of the tied teams is added to their respective totals.
 If still tied, the seventh runner is added.
 A typical cross country results sheet will look something like this:

 Most often, basic strategy is simply to "run as fast as you can".
 However, when teams race against each other multiple times per season, year-in and year-out, they can gauge what results to expect from their opponents, and interesting strategies are sometimes employed in an effort to secure the best outcome for a given squad.
 No tricks- just things like: how fast to start, who to run behind, where on the course to make a move, etc. Running on the same courses repeatedly can also have a similar effect.

 Outstanding individuals are given the opportunity to compete at the State Meet as a representative of their team.
-To earn a spot at State, a runner must be one of the top eight finishers not on either of the two qualifying teams at the section meet.
+To earn a spot at State, a runner must be one of the top six finishers not on either of the two qualifying teams at the section meet.

 Philosophically: There is much more to what we do than physical training.
 Cross country running is one of the purest expressions of the human condition.
 The only elements present are the other competitors and a timekeeper.
 Each person deserves commendation for toeing the starting line.
 Running a cross country race is a commitment to push the very limits of one's physical and psychological stamina.
 It involves ignoring that voice in your head saying, "Stop!" even as the idea grows more and more appealing with each step.
 It's not pretty.
 It's not glamorous.
 It's not "cool".
 But anyone can choose to do it.
 And that makes it beautiful.